Beyond 2011: Background

-"....the Census, which takes place every 10 years, was an expensive and inaccurate way of measuring the number of people in Britain.
-Instead, the government is examining different and cheaper ways to count the population more regularly, using existing public and private databases, including credit reference agencies.
-It will represent a historic shift in the way that information about the nation’s population, religion and social habits is gathered."

 In April 2011 The Beyond 2011 Programme was launched in England and Wales by the ONS with the purpose of identifying the best way to provide small area population and socio-demographic statistics as an alternative to running a traditional ten-year census in 2021.
 As part of the review of future requirements the National Records of Scotland launched a Beyond 2011 Programme for Scotland in September 2011, and the Northern Ireland Statistics and Research Agency said it is also participating in the Beyond 2011 project.

 The UK Population Committee comprising the National Statistician, the Registrars General in Scotland and Northern Ireland and the Chief Statistician for the Welsh and Scottish Governments, agreed to collaborate to ensure as far as possible there was a harmonised approach on definitions, methods, data sources and outputs.
 A UK Beyond 2011 Committee was established to coordinate UK-wide work to review alternative approaches to meeting future user needs for population and small area socio-demographic statistics.
 It would also take into account benefits and cost savings, the wider initiatives of the devolved administrations, and the provision of aggregated statistical data to Eurostat.
 The statistical authorities would make recommendations to the UK Government and the devolved Administrations in 2014.
 Subject to governmental approval the UK Beyond 2011 Committee would oversee implementation from 2015.